qa/course-sys-int-systems-exam/README.md

  * JDBC URL `jdbc:h2:tcp://localhost/~/exam`
  * Credentials `sa/sa`
  * Driver version `1.3.173`
-* Use command `java -jar h2-1.3.173.jar` (or any other JDBC viewer) to run web GUI and analyze the structure and the content of the table
+* Use command `java -jar h2-1.3.173.jar` ([link](http://central.maven.org/maven2/com/h2database/h2/1.3.173/h2-1.3.173.jar)) - or any other JDBC viewer - to run web GUI and analyze the structure and the content of the table

 ### Accounting
 #### Input